koraytugay/koraytugay.github.io/content/spring/spring-developer-exam.md

 }
 ```

 Configuration classes can have bean definitions inside them.
-A bean declaration inside a configuration class is any method annotated with `@Bean` that returns an instance.
+A bean declaration inside a configuration class is any method annotated with the `@Bean` annotation.
+Such methods are called factory methods and Spring creates bean instances calling these factory methods.

 ```java
 @Configuration